 They could tell you all these tales and more, but like the folk who lived along the rolling hills of Winsdell, the hills would probably tell the tale of the Sentinel of Cassendar over and over.
 No one grew tired of talking of the many adventures and triumphs of the Sentinel.
 The Sentinel of Cassendar was not a large group.
 They were too elite and selective for too many to be counted in their number.
 Their group never boasted more than 500 members, yet it was said they could fight as well as 5,000 other talented soldiers.

-Others thought maybe Roderick would be picked.
+Roderick Ellis was also a good choice.
 He was a little young, but most new High Captains were.
 He was not as high born as Darron, but his father had still been a lord.
 He was known to best Darron in sparring regularly, and almost no one could sit a horse as well as him.

 When Valian handed over his silver sword, he handed it to another member of the Sentinel.
 One that some had dismissed as a rumor.
 No one could say this member wasn’t skilled or wise.
 Young perhaps, but there had been younger High Captains.
 No one could argue that this member wasn’t a great fighter, or user of Mystics, because it wouldn’t be untrue.

 Valian passed the sword to the only daughter of the High Lord of Winsdell, Dracia Yates, a woman.
 Gasps were heard all around.
-The members of the Sentinel usually so still and quiet, made disbelieving noises.
-It took a hard glare from Valian for the Sentinel to bow before their new High Captain.
+The members of the Sentinel, usually so still and quiet, made disbelieving noises.
+It took a stern glare from Valian for the Sentinel to bow before their new High Captain.

 With all this, Dracia did not look fearful or unsure.
 She stared out with her bright brown eyes over the Sentinel.
 She said her vow with a clear, steady voice.
 She called for her seconds with no hesitation.
 She was the epitome of what a High Captain should be, except for her one fault of being a woman.

 The king came with the prince and gave his blessing to the new captain.
 Dracia bowed before them and swore her oath.
 The king showed no signs of displeasure or surprise, but folk thought the usually pleasant prince seemed unhappy as he held out his hand to Dracia.
-There was talk he even dared to glare at his father.
-Nevertheless, the prince bowed and kissed Dracia’s hand as she curtsied, giving his support for the new High Captain.
+There was talk that he even dared to glare at his father.

-Folk may have talked and shook their heads, but life for the Sentinel went on.
+Folks may have talked and shaken their heads, but life for the Sentinel went on.
 The new High Captain proved her worth, and within the year any doubts within the Sentinel seemed to have been put to rest.
 The High Captain was known to be much loved amongst the men and few women who made up the elite group of fighters.
-Their devotion for their leader was evident in their manner and speech.
+Their devotion to their leader was evident in their manner and speech.

 She had chosen Darron and Rodrick as her seconds, and they seemed to serve with much pride and pleasure.
 Life went on in Winsdell as the Sentinel of Cassendar stood as strong and firm as it had for the last 2000 years.